2023 Streamer Awards

 The 2023 Streamer Awards (Note: Was referred to as the 2024 Streamer Awards when airing.
 Name was changed after the December 2024 Streamer Awards.) was the third edition of The Streamer Awards honoring the best in live streaming in 2023.
 The ceremony was held at the Wiltern Theatre in Los Angeles, California, on February 17, 2024.
-Hosted by showrunner QTCinderella and fellow streamer Pokimane.
+It was hosted by showrunner QTCinderella and fellow streamer Pokimane.

 The red carpet was hosted by CDawgVA, ExtraEmily, and Will Neff.
 AustinShow would serve as the floor host during the show, while Prezoh would conduct interviews backstage with the winners which would be uploaded to the Patreon page for QTCinderella and Maya Higa's podcast, Wine About It.

 This edition was partnered with Streamlabs, OMEN, AT&T, Fourthwall, Loaded and Offbrand, and sponsored by Marvel Snap, Chess.com, Enotria: The Last Song, Lunar Client, UnlimitedIRL, Honkai: Star Rail, Factor, Party Animals, FlyQuest, Twitch, Junkfood Custom Arcades, Feastables, Mad Mushroom, Nightingale and Patreon.

 For this edition, eight new categories were added (Best Creative Arts Streamer, Best Software And Game Development Streamer, Best Fighting Games Streamer, Best Shared Channel, Best Streamed Series, Best International Streamer, Best Breakthrough Streamer, and The Sapphire Award), two were removed (Best Soulslike Streamer and Best Philanthropic Stream Event), and four were merged into existing or new categories (Best Art Streamer and Best Music Streamer merged into Best Creative Arts Streamer, Best League of Legends Streamer merged into Best Strategy Game Streamer, and Best VALORANT Streamer merged into Best FPS Streamer).

 This was the first edition to be streamed on multiple platforms and had interactive features for viewers on Twitch, including "pickems".

 This edition of the awards peaked at 645,166 live concurrent viewers across all platforms and channels, the most of any of the previous editions.